DED9

 Automatic shutdown of the computer in Linux

-You must use a terminal to turn off Linux distributions automatically.
-In Ubuntu, the system is set to shut down as planned using the shutdown command, depending on the value you enter after P-.
+You must use a terminal to shut down Linux distributions automatically.
+In Ubuntu, the system shuts down as planned using the shutdown command, depending on the value you enter after P-.

 Here are the steps to schedule a shutdown in Ubuntu using the shutdown command :